Lending Money to Friends and Family without Ending the Relationship

 We talked to our friend Lenny and set up a comfortable payment plan.
-In a shocking development, Len actually made those payments…for about three months.
-After that, he stopped making the payments and didn’t return our calls.
+Len actually made the payments for about three months.
+But shortly thereafter he stopped making the payments and didn’t return our calls.

 We knew he had problems.
-He maxed out his credit cards and all the credit card alternatives too.
+He maxed out his credit cards and was in a real bind.
+But the situation still upset us.
 The amount he borrowed was significant, but it wasn’t enough to put us out in the cold.
 His behavior, on the other hand, put a frost on our friendship that has never thawed.
 I see this happening all the time…don’t you?

-What could my wife and I have done differently in order to have preserved our relationship?
+What could my wife and I have done differently in order to have preserved our relationship with Lenny?
 Anything?

 Here are some options I’ve come up with: